4.2.4 Cultural diversity and inclusion policies

-Since 2002, each year in June, the Council submits the "Report on the Situation of Ethnic Minorities in the CR" to the government.
+Since 2002, once a year, the Council submits the "Report on the Situation of Ethnic Minorities in the CR" to the government.
 It contains reports from all the ministries involved, bodies of local and regional government, representatives of ethnic minorities in the Council and other background information.
 Since 2002, the Report has changed mostly in connection with ratification of the European Charter for Regional and Minority Languages in the CR.
 A greater proportion of the Report is dedicated to applying ethnic-minority policy on the local and regional level – specifically, to the implementation of the Charter.

 The Office of the Government of the CR maintains the following support programmes:

-The Ministry of Education, Youth and Sports announces three programmes in the field of education:
+The Ministry of Education, Youth and Sports run three programmes in the field of education:

 The MC has three programmes:

-The MC also is also responsible for the Museum of Romany Culture in Brno.
+The MC also is also responsible for the Museum of Roma Culture in Brno.

 Programmes in the field of culture and education are also addressed to other minorities such as the Jewish or Vietnamese communities.
 Projects by civic associations of these minorities are supported as well as the Jewish Museum in Prague.
 The Ministry of Culture also manages the organisation Terezín Memorial, which carries out research and educational activities on the Holocaust.

-The Ministry of the Interior (MV) and the Ministry of Labour and Social Affairs of the CR continuously update their joint website Foreigners in the CR (http://wwww.cizinci.cz), which also provides access to Information Publications for foreigners in 7 language versions.
-The websites provides access to necessary documents and contacts for state administration and foreigners and it provides necessary information allowing a unified process for achieving the integration of foreigners in the CR.
+The Ministry of the Interior (MI) and the Ministry of Labour and Social Affairs of the CR regularly update their joint website Foreigners in the CR (http://wwww.cizinci.cz), which also provides access to Information Publications for foreigners in 7 language versions.
+The website provides access to necessary documents and contacts for state administration and foreigners and it provides necessary information for following a uniform process for achieving the integration of foreigners in the CR.